 House Rabbit Society is an international, nonprofit animal welfare organization based in Richmond, California.
 Our mission has two parts:

-- Through our fostering program, volunteers rescue abandoned rabbits and find permanent adoptive homes for them.
+- Through our fostering program, volunteers help rescue abandoned rabbits and find permanent adoptive homes for them.

 - Through education, we seek to reduce the number of unwanted rabbits — and to improve bunnies’ lives — by helping people better understand these often misunderstood companion animals.